 Kawésqar National Park covers an immense swath of Chile's western Patagonian archipelago.
 Populated with low mountain-like islands and islets among a myriad of channels and fjords, its landscapes are a mosaic of forests, glaciers, lakes, and wetlands.

 Kawésqar National Park

-Kawésqar National Park, formerly known as the Alacalufes National Reserve, is located in the provinces of Magallanes, Última Esperanza and Isla Riesco within the Magallanes and Chilean Antarctica Region of southern Chile.
+Kawésqar National Park (Parque Nacional Kawésqar), formerly known as the Alacalufes National Reserve, is located in the provinces of Magallanes, Última Esperanza, and Isla Riesco within the Magallanes and Chilean Antarctica Region of southern Chile.

-Situated in the Chilean Patagonia, within the Strait of Magellan, the expanded National Park covers an area of 2,842,239 ha (6,165,040 acres).
-It is the second largest National Park in Chile after the Bernardo O´Higgins National Park and one of the largest in the world.
+Situated in Chilean Patagonia, within the Strait of Magellan, the expanded National Park covers an area of 2,842,239 ha (6,165,040 acres).
+It is the second-largest National Park in Chile after the Bernardo O'Higgins National Park and one of the largest in the world.

 Kawésqar National Park (an extension of the Alacalufes National Reserve)

-Magellanic subpolar forests dominate the landscape with species such as Coigue de Magallanes, Ciprés de las Guaitecas and Canelo.
-Vegetation also includes coastal grasslands and thickets, along with formations of Coihue and Sphagnum.
+Magellanic subpolar forests dominate the landscape with species such as Coigue de Magallanes, Ciprés de las Guaitecas, and Canelo.
+Vegetation also includes coastal grasslands, thickets, and Coihue and Sphagnum formations.

-Fauna includes Huemul, Puma, Gato Montés, Culpeo Fox and Chilla along with 136 bird species that include the Condor, the fío-fío, the southern churrín and the giant woodpecker.
-Marine environments host leopard seals, whales, as well as southern and Chilean dolphins.
+Fauna includes Huemul, Puma, Gato Montés, Culpeo Fox, and Chilla, along with 136 bird species that include the Condor, the fío-fío, the southern churrín, and the giant woodpecker.
+In addition, marine environments host leopard seals, whales, and southern and Chilean dolphins.